Invariant Feature Learning for Generalized Long-Tailed Classification: Introduction

 As shown in Fig.~\ref{fig:2}~(c), IFL improves both precision and accuracy under GLT by reducing the confusing region of attributes in the feature space.
 Besides, IFL, as an improved feature backbone, can be seamlessly incorporated into other LT methods.
 In particular, we find that by only using sample augmentation such as MixUp~\cite{zhang2018mixup} or RandAug~\cite{cubuk2020randaugment}, IFL can surpass most of the LT methods.
 We also notice that the recent progress of LT methods~\cite{wang2020long,zhang2021test,zhu2021cross}, who claim to improve both head and tail, is indeed attributed to tackle the attribute-wise imbalance---they deserve to be more fairly evaluated by GLT.

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=1.2em] \itemsep{0em} \item We present a new challenging task: Generalized Long-Tailed classification (GLT), together with two benchmarks: ImageNet-GLT and MSCOCO-GLT.
-To solve GLT, one need to address both the conventional class-wise imbalance and the ever-overlooked attribute-wise imbalance. \item We develop Invariant Feature Learning (IFL) as the first strong GLT baseline.
-Its effectiveness demonstrates that learning attribute-invariant features is a promising direction. \item By extensive experiments, we show that IFL improves all the prevalent LT line-up on GLT benchmarks: one/two-stage re-balancing~\cite{kang2019decoupling,tang2020long,ren2020balanced,menon2020long,zhou2019bbn,cao2019ldam}, augmentation~\cite{zhang2018mixup,cubuk2020randaugment}, and ensemble~\cite{wang2020long,zhang2021test}. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We present a new challenging task: Generalized Long-Tailed classification (GLT), together with two benchmarks: ImageNet-GLT and MSCOCO-GLT.
+To solve GLT, one need to address both the conventional class-wise imbalance and the ever-overlooked attribute-wise imbalance.

+\item We develop Invariant Feature Learning (IFL) as the first strong GLT baseline.
+Its effectiveness demonstrates that learning attribute-invariant features is a promising direction.